-I'm sure they had a plan B, a just in case.
-Anyway, we were lucky.
+I'm sure they had ready a plan B, a just in case.
+Anyway, we have been lucky.
 I could not miss on this show, not again, Buzzcocks hit Rome already twice, as far as I can remember (for sure, in 2010 at Circolo degli Artisti, then, march 2012 for the band, at Traffic Club, and again, same venue for Steve Diggle's solo gig in 2013): those times I could not make it.
 (Youtube tells me also in 2001, at Forte Prenestino)

 Introduced by Gianluca Polverari DJ set, the place is already pretty crowded, and the audience starts getting closer and closer to the stage; - their show was within a Summer festival, called Roma incontra il mondo, at its 21st edition (oh dear!), going on for all the month of July, so the place was filled with stalls for gelato, pizza and beer, though, I refused to pay 5 euro for a Peroni.
 Are you kidding me?

 Later, Danny Farrant finishes the setup of his drum kit while there's Sid Vicious' version of My Way playing on, still a few minutes, and Pete Shelley, Steve Diggle and bassist Chris Remmington reach him on stage, one two three four and they play Boredom: it's a timeless instant winner, people sing along, and under the stage, the pogo, the mosh pit.